TheCycoONE/darkenvader/README.md

 `java Darkenvader.Darkenvader`

 I have tested Darkenvader on JDK 8 and Open JDK 12.
-Some recent modifications require a newer Java version than the original 1.3.
+Some recent modifications require a newer Java 8 or newer.

 # Known issues
 * Movement is VERY inefficient.
 At the time I didn't know how to show a portion